Commission complaints – what you need to know

 The proposed scheme may affect a small number of Moneybarn customers who took out motor finance between April 2007 and November 2024.
 Moneybarn didn’t use Discretionary Commission Arrangements or tied arrangements, but some customers may be eligible if their agreement involved high commission payments.

 Right now, you don’t need to do anything.
-If the scheme goes ahead and you’re eligible, we’ll contact you directly.
+We will contact you directly after the scheme start dates.
 It will be free to be included in the scheme.
 Already made a complaint?
-We’ll make sure you or your appointed third party are contacted once the FCA finalises the proposal.
+We’ll make sure you or your appointed third party are contacted as soon as we have assessed your agreement under the scheme rules.

 You can but you don’t need to.
-We’ll be writing to all eligible customers directly, and it will be free of charge.
 If you use a claims company, you could pay up to 30% in fees from any compensation you receive.

 FAQs